openhab/openhab-docs/_addons_ios/neeo/readme.md

 ## Mappings

 For openHAB things/items to appear on the NEEO system, you must create mappings between openHAB and NEEO.
-To accomplish this, go to the main openHAB dashboard (typically http://localhost:8080/start/index) and press the NEEO Integration dashboard tile.
+To accomplish this, go to the NEEO Integration dashboard (typically http://localhost:8080/neeo/index.html).
-This tile will open up a screen similar to the following
+This will open up a screen similar to the following

 ![Configuration](doc/dashboardmain.png)